Engineering — 6 min

 If you review a contractor arrangement and realize there is a misclassification risk, you should immediately consider converting that contractor into an employee.

-Outsourcing your contractor payroll is highly recommended, especially if you’re working with global talent.
-If your organization is (or will be) remote and looking to scale, you don’t need to worry about handling the workload or managing the costs of hiring in-house payroll specialists.
+Yes.
+In fact, it’s highly recommended, especially if you’re working with global talent.
+If your organization is (or will be) remote and looking to scale, outsourcing contractor payroll means you don’t have to worry about handling the workload or managing the costs of hiring in-house payroll specialists.

 As mentioned, contractors are not entitled to statutory benefits (unless there are unique, local laws in place).
 However, this doesn’t necessarily mean that you can’t offer them.

-The definitions of an employee/employer relationship and a client/contractor relationship can vary between countries (and even between individual US states).
-As a result, it can be hard for businesses — especially small ones — to understand all the relevant international laws and regulations, let alone comply with them.
+The definitions of an employee/employer relationship and a client/contractor relationship vary between countries.
+As a result, it can be hard to understand the relevant international laws and regulations, let alone comply with them.

-When you work with a contractor management provider, you don’t need to understand everything.
-Our in-house, on-the-ground experts are proficient in local, regional, and national laws, and ensure that you remain compliant.
-Not only will we help you avoid fines, penalties, and reputational damage, but we’ll save you a whole load of paperwork, too.
+When you work with a contractor management provider like Remote, you don’t need to understand everything.
+Our in-house, on-the-ground experts are proficient in local, regional, and national laws and ensure that you remain compliant.
+Not only will we help you avoid fines and reputational damage, but we’ll save you a whole load of paperwork.

-As mentioned, a reliable, all-in-one contractor management platform automates the most time-consuming workflows, and does all the legal heavy lifting for you.
-This allows you to focus on growing your business and making your customers happy, instead of getting swamped under spreadsheets and tax forms.
+A reliable, all-in-one contractor management platform is ideal for seamlessly managing payroll and taxes.
+It automates the most time-consuming workflows and does all the legal heavy lifting for you.
+This allows you to focus on growing your business and making your customers happy instead of getting swamped under spreadsheets and tax forms.

-Outsourcing payroll can also be a significant money saver.
+Outsourcing payroll can be a significant money saver.
 When you run payroll internally, you buy payroll software, hire payroll professionals, and regularly check if everything is being run correctly.
-What’s more, you have to provide training to guarantee that your staff is up to date with changing laws, tax rules, and accounting deadlines.
-All of which requires time and money.
+What’s more, you have to provide training to guarantee that your staff is up to date with changing laws, tax rules, and accounting deadlines — all of which require time and money.

 By outsourcing payroll, you cut long-term costs by: